Cetiosaurus: Cetiosaurus oxoniensis

-The incomplete fossil is 15 m long and has been displayed since 1985 in the Leicester Museum & Art Gallery.
-Only the more structurally sound parts of the dinosaur are on display, with the more-fragile parts stored elsewhere.
-Much of what can be seen in the display is a representation (replica), and not the actual dinosaur.
-The model's vertebral column seen on display has fourteen cervicals, ten dorsals, five sacrals and about fifty caudals.
-The dinosaur display was taken to London to be featured on the children's television programme Blue Peter.
+The specimen on display at Leicester Museum and Art Gallery is 15 m (49 ft) in length and has fourteen cervical vertebrae, ten dorsals, five sacrals and about fifty caudals.
+Only the more structurally sound parts of the dinosaur are on display, with the more-fragile parts in store.
+Much of what can be seen in the display is a representation (replica), and not the entire dinosaur.